Local and Global Heights on Weighted Projective Varieties: Weighted projective varieties

 Finally let us prove that $I(V)$ is radical.
 Let $f^r \in I(V)$.
 Then, for all points $P \in V$ we have that $f^r (P) = 0$.
 But since $f \in k_\w [x_0, \dots, x_n]$, which is an integral domain, then $f^r (P) = \left(f(P) \right)^r = 0$ implies that $f(P) = 0$ for all $P\in V$.
 Therefore, $I(V)$ is radical.
 This completes the proof. \end{proof}

-If we have two weighted projective varieties $V \subset W$ then we say that $V$ is a \textbf{weighted subvariety} of $W$.
+For weighted projective varieties $V $ and $ W$ then we say that $V$ is a \textbf{weighted subvariety} of $W$ if $V \subset W$.
+It can be shown that any finite union of weighted projective varieties is a weighted projective variety.
+Furthermore, an arbitrary intersection of weighted projective varieties is a weighted projective variety.
 A weighted projective variety is said to be \textbf{irreducible} if it has no non-trivial decomposition into subvarieties.
-Weighted projective varieties are projective varieties.
-Hence, we can define the Zariski topology for weighted projective varieties.
-The \textbf{Zariski topology} on a weighted projective space $\wP_\w^n$ is given by defining the closed sets of $\wP_\w^n$ to be those of the form $V(I)$ for some weighted homogenous ideal $I \subset k_\w[x_0, \dots, x_n]$.
+We notice that any weighted projective varieties are projective varieties too.
+Hence, we can define the Zariski topology for weighted projective varieties. \textbf{Zariski topology} on a weighted projective space $\P_{\w, k}^n$ is given by defining closed sets of $\P_{\w, k}^n$ to be those of the form $V(I)$ for some weighted homogeneous ideal $I \subset k_\w[x_0, \dots, x_n]$.

-\begin{defi} The \textbf{Zariski closure} of a subset $S$ of a weighted projective space $ \wP_\w^n$ is the smallest weighted projective variety that contains $S$. \end{defi}
+\begin{defi} \textbf{Zariski closure} of a subset $S$ of a weighted projective space $ \P_{\w, k}^n$ is the smallest weighted projective variety that contains $S$. \end{defi}

-\begin{prop} Let $S$ be a subset in the weighted projective space $\wP_\w^n$.
-Then, $V(I(S))$ is the Zariski closure of $S$. \end{prop}